 Worshipers at Westover have included farmers, plantation owners, slaves, and Presidents Washington, Jefferson, Harrison, Tyler and Theodore Roosevelt.

-The church is open for visitors on Monday, Wednesday or Friday from 9 a.m. to 2 p.m. or by appointment.
+The church is open for visitors during Office Hours: Tuesday and Wednesday 9 a.m. to 4 p.m. or by appointment.
 Please contact the office during normal office hours if another time is needed.